Welcome to Pivot Power!

 What is Accelerated Resolution Therapy (ART)?

+Accelerated Resolution Therapy (ART) is an innovative, evidence-based therapy designed to help individuals heal from trauma, anxiety, depression, and various emotional struggles.
+ART utilizes a combination of eye movements, visualization, and cognitive processing techniques to rapidly resolve emotional distress, offering lasting relief in a relatively short amount of time.
 ART is a cutting-edge therapeutic technique that combines principles of traditional psychotherapy with elements of eye movement desensitization and reprocessing (EMDR).
 This modality is especially effective for trauma recovery, as it targets the root causes of emotional distress by working with the brain's natural processing systems.

 Unlike traditional talk therapy, ART aims to reprogram how the brain processes negative memories, allowing clients to release emotional trauma in a quick and efficient manner.
 ART is suitable for individuals who are struggling with various mental health conditions, including PTSD, anxiety, panic attacks, depression, phobias, and grief.